Patient to the chiropractor: “Treat me so I don’t hurt.”

 pointer!
 Consider using the proposed

-tips for how to exercise the right way.
+tips for how to exercise properly.

 CONTACT Executive Chiropractic of Iowa